Poker Online

 Zanga

 This four-player card game, a relative of Hombre and Tresillo, is played in Spain in a region north of Malaga called 'Cuenca del Río Campanillas', in the villages of Villanueva de la Concepción, Almogía and Campanillas.
-It is also said to be popular in the Canary Islands.
+It is also popular in the Canary Islands.

-The version played near Malaga is described in Spanish on the page La Zanga.
+The version played near Malaga is described in Spanish in this document La Zanga which used to be available at www.arrakis.es/~gonzales/index.htm.
 It is played with a 40-card Spanish pack from which all the clubs except the ace and king have been removed, leaving 32 cards.
 There are three permanent trumps: the ace of swords (la espada) is highest; the ace of clubs (el basto) is third highest and the king of clubs (el feo) is fourth highest.
 The second highest trump (la malilla) is the two when swords are trumps, but the seven when coins or cups are trumps.
 When coins or cups are trumps the ace of trumps (el punto) comes fifth.
 As usual in games of this family, among the numeral cards in cups and coins, lower numbers beat higher numbers.
 Writing E for the ace of swords, B for the ace of clubs, F for the king of clubs, R for the other kings (reyes), C for the horses (caballos) and S for the jacks (sotas), the ranking of cards from high to low is therefore as follows.

 When swords are trumps: